 Surgery (Fusion of Head to Neck)

 If conservative care and injections fail many patients are referred for surgery.
 There are many different types of surgical options all of which include Fusion.
-Fusion is a surgery that connects one or more segments of your spine together using screws, bolts and plates.
+Fusion is a surgery that connects one or more segments of your spine together using screws, bolts, and plates.
 The goal is to provide stability.
 The most common is a fusion of the head to the cervical spine.
 This is illustrated in the picture to the right.
 It involves multiple screws and rods that are placed into the skull and neck.
 The procedure is major surgery with significant risks which include eventual arthritis above and below the fusion, misplaced screws in nerves of facet joints, and failure of the bones to fuse (non-union).
-With this craniocervical instabiltity treatment, neck range of motion is permanently altered and in most cases severely restricted.
+With this craniocervical instability treatment, neck range of motion is permanently altered and in most cases severely restricted.